joshuapearson/tucson-josh/content/posts/rust-trait-errors/index.md

 Finally, let's round this out by implementing both `Display` and `Error` for the `KVError` type.
 Note that we are explicitly implementing the `source` method for the `Error` trait, rather than relying on the default implementation which returns `None`.
-You should always do this when possible so that a full picture of failure modes can be presented to the user.
+The source method is how we are able to build up a sort of ancestry for our error.
+You should implement `Error::source` whenever possible so that a full picture of failure modes can be presented to the user.

 ```rust
 impl fmt::Display for KVError {